w3c/wai-older-users/_older-users/literature.md

 ## Who Developed the Literature Review

-The Literature Review was developed under the Web Accessibility Initiative: Ageing Education and Harmonisation ([WAI-AGE](http://www.w3.org/WAI/WAI-AGE/)) Project, supported by the European Union's 6th Research Framework Programme (FP6).
-WAI-AGE work was conducted with the Education and Outreach Working Group [EOWG](https://www.w3.org/WAI/EO/)), which is part of the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI).
+The Literature Review was developed by the Education and Outreach Working Group ([EOWG](https://www.w3.org/WAI/EO/)), with support of the [WAI-AGE Project](http://www.w3.org/WAI/WAI-AGE/).